hyosung11/Launch-School/journal.md

 19:46 I answered Hard 1 Question 1.
 I had to look at the answer, but I wonder how they determine the level of difficulty of questions?

 20:31 I looked at Question 3 and will review it again tomorrow.
 It's one of the questions that Alex showed me on Friday.
 I'm tired now. 소희랑 성교 관계를 하고 싶다.

+## 20210815

+06:06 Starting to study.
+I put the coffee on and am thinking about making mistakes to stimulate neuroplasticity.
+Focus narrowly to get the acetylcholine and epinephrine going.
+I've been listening to the Huberman Lab podcasts.